jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 ## Managing window display
 Using the Windowing features in WinAppSDK provides a lot of flexibility and customization to your app experience.
 One of these customization features is the ability to change the Presenter mode of your window.
 There are 3 presenters you can use: Compact  Overlay, Fullscreen, and Overlapped mode, with overlapped being the default presenter.

-> **NOTE**: It’s worth mentioning that when we build and run the project solution, there will already be some functionalities like minimizing, maximizing, and closing the app window in the title bar.

 1. Add the following namespaces: